In the distance, we could see Topkapi Palace sitting high on a cliff, the sparkling Bosphorus laid out before it.

 This story isn’t unusual in Turkey.
-And wherever we went in we encountered helpful generosity from the Turkish people.
+And everywhere we went we encountered helpful generosity from the Turkish people.

 Please note: These highlights are from our recent trip to Turkey, and doesn’t mention two Turkey must-sees that we saw on our first visit.